The Best Air Dry Clay Projects for Kids… in One Box

 Tiny Ceramics Studio – Air Dry Clay Crafts for Kids

-For years, we’ve ordered books through our school’s Scholastic book fair, but it was only recently that we began exploring the Scholastic Klutz line of craft kits.
+For years, we’ve ordered books through our school’s Scholastic book fair, but it was only recently that we began exploring their line of craft kits.
 As an avid crafter myself, it was love at first sight.

 My twin boys watched me sculpt with air-dry clay when I made DIY clay ornaments and clay gnomes.
-Naturally, they wanted to make their own creations, but they needed something kid-friendly to spark their creativity.
+Naturally, they wanted to make their own creations but needed something kid-friendly to spark their creativity.

 Tiny Ceramics Studio to the rescue!
-This pottery kit gives them hands-on experience and provides enough challenge to keep them entertained.
+This pottery kit gave them hands-on experience and enough challenge to entertain them.
 (It’s geared toward kids ages 8-12.)

-I’m always thrilled when my boys receive a fancy new S.T.E.M. kit or model to build.
-I’m not so thrilled when that kit requires constant Mommy tech support!
+I’m always happy when my boys receive fancy S.T.E.M. kits or models to build.
+I’m not so thrilled when those kits require Mommy tech support!
 What I love about the Tiny Ceramics Studio is that I can throw some butcher paper on a table and let the boys work their magic without me.

-As eight-year-olds, they like having the ability to follow instructions on their own without having Mommy hovering over them.
+As eight-year-olds, they like being able to follow instructions independently without having Mommy hovering over them.

 But let’s be honest, I like getting my hands dirty too when it comes to sculpting.
 It just looks so fun!